The port of Helsinki

 The first morning you arrive in Helsinki, get to Helsinki Central Library Oodi (not to be confused with the Finnish Library).
 Take time to explore the space, which was created as a community gathering place for residents of Helsinki.

-In addition to books and cafes, the library provides space to hang out in, classes in dance, art, coding, and a seemingly endless amount of musical instruments and other resources for locals to rent.
+In addition to books and cafes, the library provides space to hang out in, classes in dance, art, coding, and a seemingly endless amount of musical instruments and other resources for locals to use.
+It’s reflective of the more socialist-oriented mindset present in Finnish culture; that everyone, regardless of funds, should have free or at least very, very affordable access to public spaces, education, and resources.
 Grab a coffee before heading back out in the cold.
 Take a look at the Finnish Parliament building across the street before continuing.

 The Finnish National Theatre, one of the most beautiful buildings in Helsinki.